 A real estate IRA (REIRA) gets its name from what you hold inside of it.
 It’s similar to other types of IRAs, except that instead of holding stocks, bonds, mutual funds, you hold real estate or real property.

-The IRS defines real estate as “real property” such as houses, apartments, commercial buildings, land, and undeveloped lots.
+The IRS defines real estate as “real property.”
+Real property includes houses, apartments, commercial buildings, land, and undeveloped lots.
 It also includes things like personal residences, rental properties, vacation homes, and second homes.

 Is real estate allowed in an IRA?

 Real estate is technically allowed in an IRA.
 However, you can’t buy real estate directly within the more popular brokerage IRA accounts.
 Since a brokerage has to register with the SEC, they’re limited in what kinds of investments they can offer.
 This will usually be stocks, bonds, ETFs, mutual funds, bank CDs, and similar investments.

 There are two ways to buy real estate in an IRA.
 If you’re using a brokerage IRA, you can buy a REIT.
 REIT stands for Real Estate Investment Trust.
 A REIT invests in many different types of properties and sometimes other businesses related to the real estate industry.
 You can buy REITs as individual stocks or baskets of REITs in ETFs or mutual funds.

 A REIT is not the same thing as owning individual properties.
 It has different investment characteristics and passive income potential.
 If you want to own individual properties, you need to get a self-directed IRA.